scaffold-eth/scaffold-eth-2/README.md

 ### useScaffoldContractRead:

-Facilitates reading data from a deployed contract by calling read-only functions.
+Read public variables and get data from read-only functions of your contract.

 ```ts
 const { data: totalCounter } = useScaffoldContractRead({